-Application Requirements Autonomous vehicles High throughput and low delay, with low packet loss.
-Video conferencing and telepresence High average throughput, low delay, can tolerate some packet loss on video but less on voice.
-Operating system or application update Can run in the background over an extended period, so QoS requirements are minimal.
+Application Requirements Operating system or application update Can run in the background over an extended period, so QoS requirements are minimal.
 Web browsing High average throughput, low error rate, can tolerate slight delay.

 Current wireless networks assign equal priority to all third-party application traffic, regardless of the application type.
 An analogy is a freeway on which fast-moving cars and slow-moving trucks use all lanes equally.
 The Information Technology & Innovation Foundation (ITIF) states in a report, "To date, we have been able to muddle through with this 'best-effort' system, but many of the exciting innovations around the corner will increasingly require reliable low-latency connections.
-And while some applications affirmatively need prioritization or some kind of differentiation, other applications can easily tolerate delay or jitter."
+And while some applications affirmatively need prioritization or some kind of differentiation, other applications can easily tolerate delay or jitter."2